Senti-Mentel/chdify/README.md

 ## 📦 Usage

 1. Place the script (`chdify.bat`) in the root folder containing your ROM or ISO/7z collection.
-2. Open the script in a text editor and set your preferred conversion mode:
+2. Open the script in a text editor and set your preferred conversion mode (createcd for ps1,ps2, etc./createdvd for psp):
    ```bat
    set MODE=createcd